-To date, my favourite books on this topic are by Brené Brown and specifically ‘The Gifts of Imperfection’ which I highly recommend to many clients.
+One of my favourite books on this topic is ‘The Gifts of Imperfection’ by Brené Brown which I highly recommend.

-Through years of research into shame and vulnerability, Brené has an amazing understanding of perfection and the ways it affects the people she studied.
-Her books really resonate with me and some of my struggles around perfection, so I decided to use this article as a brief summary of some of my key takeaways.
+Through years of research into shame and vulnerability, Brené has an amazing understanding of perfection and its detrimental effects on the people she studied.
+Her book really resonates with me and some of my own struggles around perfection, so here’s a brief summary of some of my key takeaways.

 Perfection is not:

-About others perception and focused on what they think about us and trying to earn approval.
+- About others’ perceptions and focusing on what they think about us, and trying to earn approval.

-When I think back to being 10 years old, I remember bringing my school report home and my grades were all ‘A’s’ other than one ‘B’.
-The only thing my Dad said was, “why was that a B?”
-Now my younger self soon realised only A’s were good enough and I created the dangerous belief: I am what I accomplish and how well I do it.
-It’s scary how that belief kept me feeling I wasn’t good enough for years and affected my confidence.
+A friend shared a story about when they were 10 years old.
+Their school report was grades of all ‘A’s’ and one ‘B’.
+The only thing their Dad commented was, “why is that a B?”
+The message received by them as a 10-year-old was, only A’s are good enough and they created the dangerous belief: I am what I accomplish and how well I do it.
+It’s scary how that belief affected their confidence for years.

-For some people, perfection shows up when they are feeling vulnerable, for others, it can be compulsive, chronic and debilitating.
+For some people, perfection shows up when they’re feeling vulnerable, for others, it can be compulsive, chronic and debilitating.

-The key to addressing perfection is moving away from where your focus is on what others think to one where ‘I am enough’.
-It’s about owning our story, appreciating our imperfections and working on our resilience and self-compassion.
+The key to addressing perfection is moving your focus away from what others think, to one where “I am enough”.
+It’s about owning your story, appreciating your imperfections and working on your resilience and self-compassion.

-Seek out human connection and create a support network.
+Seek out human connections and create a support network.
 Identify someone you can talk to who will act as a sounding board as well as provide you with an objective opinion.

 Include mindfulness practices into your daily routine to help you gain perspective and make good decisions.
 A few ideas are gratitude journaling, yoga, meditation, drawing or taking a walk in nature – whatever works for you.